 Ready to get your Florida Learner's License so you can get on the road?
 We know you are, and we're here to help you do just that.
 The permit test, also known as the Class E Knowledge Exam, is an exam on

 road signs and traffic laws that you must pass to qualify for your Learner's License or your Class E Driver's License in Florida.
 If you're at least 14 years old and under the age of 18, you can skip the hassle of taking the

 permit test at the DHSMV and take it online instead.
 That means you can take the exam from the comfort of your own home or wherever you have an internet connection.

 How It Works

-The Florida permit test consists of three easy steps:
+The Florida Permit Test Online consists of three easy steps:

 Step One: Register and Pay